Lvprtsharma/CurrencyConverter/README.md

 - Displays national flags for selected currencies
 - User-friendly interface
 - Defaults to converting USD ➡️ INR
-- Validates input to ensure minimum value of 1
+- Validates input to ensure minimum value of 1 and numeric only

 ---